AI SAFETY · RESPONSIBLE AI · YOUTH-LED

 Premium AI is widening the opportunity gap

 Free-tier AI is not the same product as paid.
-Workers, students, and founders with access to Claude Max or GPT-4 get near-expert tutoring, legal drafting, code review, and business strategy on demand.
+Workers, students, and founders with access to premium models get near-expert tutoring, legal drafting, code review, and business strategy on demand.
 Those on the free tier get a weaker model with tighter limits.
-The gap compounds: better AI means better grades, stronger job applications, faster businesses.
+The gap compounds.
 High-income workers are already 21 percentage points more likely to use AI than low-income workers.

 OECD 2026; Pew Research 2025